 Mako Nakarai's mother Miho in Bokurano is this.
 Unusually, she was a prostitute before she had her daughter and switched to "merely" being a bar hostess, but genuinely loves Mako.
 And said daughter, despite the bullying she gets from her classmates, loves her mother back as well.
 In both manga and anime, Mako's Famous Last Words before Zearth saps her of her life energy are about how much she loves and thanks her mother.

-Dance in the Vampire Bund has Mina temporarily sheltered by one while on the run from the enemy.
-She repays the favour by willing returning to protect her and her daughter, and killing the pedophile vampire "interested" in little Suzy.
+Dance in the Vampire Bund has Mina temporarily sheltered by one while on the run from her enemies.
+She repays the favor by willingly surrendering to protect her and her daughter, and brutally slaughtering the pedophile vampire "interested" in little Suzy.

 Watchmen: In the flashbacks, Rorschach's mother is a single mom prostitute.
 Perhaps an Inverted Trope, in that she hates him because he inadvertently drives away business.
 The woman living in the next apartment from him in the present is also a prostitute, but successfully keeps her secret from her children.
 Rorschach doesn't kill her because her children are present.

 And also because her efforts to hide what she does from them indicate that, unlike his own mother, the landlady cares enough about her children to protect them from the ugliness of her life.